8 Hockey Skating Drills for Speed & Agility

 • On your whistle, the first player in each line will skate in a Figure 8 pattern through the cones.

-• *As the objective of this drill is speed, players should aim for short & quick strides through the turns and push explosively off the outside edge through the straight sections.
+• *As the focus of this drill is speed, players should take short & quick strides through the turns and explode off the outside edges of their skates along the straight sections.

-• Once they return to their starting position, they will return to the back of the line.
+• Once they return to the ending point (refer to diagram), they will return to the back of the line.

 • The next player will take their turn.